 Aldous kissed her hand again.
 Dinara laughed as she pulled it away, waving a goodbye to Aldous before continuing down the steps.
 He let her, this time.

 “Well, you know where I work,” she called over her shoulder.
 “Come and see me sometime.”

 Aldous watched her go.
 She truly was the most beautiful woman he’d ever seen.
-She’d make a good wife, once her accent had been smoothed out and her profession had been fixed.
+She’d make a good wife, once her northern accent had been smoothed out and he’d done something about her profession.
 She’d be his.